Hands Free Law

 • Use Bluetooth or speakerphone to make calls

-• Use voice commands (like Siri or Google Assistant)
+• Use voice commands such as Siri or Google Assistant

-• Tap once to start or stop GPS
+• Use a mounted device to start or stop GPS with a single tap or swipe

-• Swipe to answer or end a call
+• Use a mounted device to answer or end a call with a single tap or swipe

-• Use your phone while stopped at a red light or stop sign
+• Use certain hands-free features while stopped at a red light or stop sign